jacobstickney/emailheaderanalysis/README.md

-This is a Notepad++ User Defined Language that will syntax highlight important keywords such as dkim, spf, Reply-To, etc. when performing full email header analysis.
+This is a Notepad++ User Defined Language that will syntax highlight important header names such as dkim, spf, Reply-To, etc. when performing full email header analysis.
 Color selections are best suited for a dark mode theme.